Back

 Start the Registration

-1. Your primary OneText Phone Number or short code.
+1. Your primary OneText Phone number or short code.
+View your OneText number.

-3. If you’re in the process of a short code application, please ask your OneText Success manager for the expected short code number.
+2. If you're in the process of applying for a short code, ask your OneText Success Manager for your expected short code number.

-You’ll then need to sign the form and have it notarized.
+• You’ll then need to sign each of these forms and have them notarized.
 We recommend doing this online and using a service like Notarize.

 Exemptions